 Parties are considered to be related when one party can exercise control, shared control, or significant influence over the other in decision-making involving its finances and operating activities.
 The related parties of the parent company include major shareholders, subsidiaries, and key management personnel.
 Key management personnel include members of the Board of Directors and the Secretary.
-There are no

-Related party transactions in 2021 related to the management personnel including members of the Board of Directors and the Secretary.
+There are no Related party transactions in 2022 related to the management or personnel of the Company.
+Refer to footnote 23 for more details regarding related party transactions.

 The Company is a member of the Alternus Energy Group of Companies and as a result, the majority of the Company's related party transactions emanate from this relationship.
-Alternus Energy Group has contributed Capital of Eur 33.3 million as disclosed below.
+Alternus Energy Group has contributed Capital of USD 29.7 (EUR 31.7) million as disclosed below.
 The note for Subsidiary undertakings further lists out all the subsidiaries for the Group and the Company.

-Director's Compliance Statement
+Directors' Compliance Statement